rdegges/django-twilio/docs/source/views.rst

         # ...
     )

-:func:`django_twilio.views.conference` allows you to specify optional parameters easily in your urlconf.
-Here, we're using the ``wait_url`` parameter to instruct twilio to play the rock music while the participant is waiting for other callers to enter the conference.
-The ``wait_method`` parameter is simply for efficiency's sake--telling twilio to use the HTTP GET method (instead of POST, which is the default), allows twilio to properly cache the sound files.
+``django_twilio.views.conference`` allows you to specify optional parameters easily in your URL configuration.
+Here, we're using the ``wait_url`` parameter to instruct Twilio to play the rock music while the participant is waiting for other callers to enter the conference.
+The ``wait_method`` parameter is simply for efficiency's sake -- telling Twilio to use the HTTP GET method (instead of POST, which is the default) allows Twilio to properly cache the sound files.

 Conference Room with Custom Greeting
 ************************************